velartrill/velartrill.github.io/orig/always-a-junkie.md

 She helps me to my feet, takes me by the hand, and leads me down the hall with an arm draped low around my waist.
 Distantly I hear her keys rattle in a lock and she pushes back the door into her… our… bedroom.
 It's a study in minimalist elegance, no gaudy ornaments or fancy canopies, filled sparsely with articles of sleek metal, stained glass, and light wood, with a long, low bed flush up against the sea window.

 There's another girl there, naked except for a translucent silk cardigan around her shoulders, snuggled up into the pillows, yawning and gazing sleepily at me with bright *red* eyes.
 Her hair and body are so dark, darker than anyone I've seen in years.
-Robins like her are a strange sight this far north — I can see why she caught Sedyskë's attention.
+It's strange to see a robin like her this far north — I can see why she caught Sedyskë's attention.
 She's always liked rare, pretty things.

 "…didn't take you long to replace me, did it," I mutter, gritting my teeth and looking away.
 Storm scoffs.